moveit/moveit.ros.org/_posts/2021-03-23-world-moveit-day-2021-lighting-talks.md

 - MoveIt
 ---

-March 10th, 2021 World MoveIt Day saw 90 MoveIt contributors from around the world come together to work on the open-source MoveIt project.
+The 6th annual 2021 World MoveIt Day saw 90 MoveIt contributors from around the world come together to work on the open-source MoveIt project.
 With over 5000 lines of code written, 115 pull requests reviewed,, and 4 virtual meetups taking place on 3 continents.

 Part of the event was a “lightning talk” submission.
 Where contributors submit a 120 second or less talk on a topic of their choice.
 Ideas range from what to work on to what the contributor has solved.
 Here are the 2021 submissions as hosted on Youtube.